lewinschmitt/lewinschmitt.github.io/docs/index.md

 I am a PhD candidate in political science and international relations at [Pompeu Fabra University](https://www.upf.edu/web/phd-political-and-social-sciences/).
 I am also a predoctoral research fellow at the Institut Barcelona d'Estudis Internacionals](http://ibei.org/) (IBEI).
 There, I am working for [GLOBE](https://www.globe-project.eu/), an exciting Horizon 2020 project on "Global Governance and the European Union: Future Trends and Scenarios".

 My research interests lie at the intersection of global governance and AI ethics, with a special focus on EU foreign policy.
-Besides decision-making in the European Commission I am particularly interested in the public political debates about European and international institutions.
+My PhD supervisor is [Jacint Jordana](https://scholar.google.com/citations?user=IQLfIgMAAAAJ&hl=en).

 From a methodological point of view, I am curious about the use of computational methods in IR and political science.
 In particular, I enjoy learning more about text mining, NPL and machine learning techniques.